The Best Ways to Book Delta’s New Cape Town Route With Miles The Best Ways to Book Delta’s New Cape Town Route With Miles

 Delta SkyMiles

 The Delta SkyMiles program no longer publishes an award chart.
-However, AwardWallet pieced together an unofficial award chart for reference.
-Unlike United, where travelers pay additional miles to fly on partner airlines, Delta charges a premium to fly on its own metal.
+However, AwardWallet pieced together an unofficial Delta award chart for reference.
+Unlike the unofficial United partner award chart where travelers pay additional miles to fly on partner airlines, Delta charges a premium to fly on its own metal.
 This is especially true between the United States and South Africa.

 As the chart notes, low-level awards cost 60,000 SkyMiles in economy or a staggering 465,000 SkyMiles in business.
 This is proven out in an award search before the route change.